- Home

 Your pension provider will usually offer several different funds to choose from – some will be riskier than others.
 If you don’t know which one to go for, your provider will usually invest your pension in what’s known as their ‘default fund’.

-The default fund tends to invest in riskier investments like stocks and shares when you’re younger and then will gradually move your savings into less risky assets such as bonds and cash as you near retirement.
+The default fund tends to invest in riskier investments like stocks and shares when you’re younger and then will gradually move your savings into less risky assets such as bonds and cash as you near retirement to help reduce the risk of the value of your pension plummeting just before you stop work.

-Don’t forget that the amount you’ll need often falls once you stop work, as you’ll no longer have to fork out for things like travel costs or work clothes and, if you’re a homeowner, hopefully you might have finished paying off your mortgage by then.
+Don’t forget that the amount you’ll need to live on often falls once you stop working as you’ll no longer have to fork out for things like travel costs or work clothes and, if you’re a homeowner, hopefully you might have finished paying off your mortgage by then.
 Find out more in our article How much should I save for retirement?

 It’s not just your workplace and any personal pensions that you need to factor in when planning for retirement.
 You’ll usually be entitled to a State Pension too.

 You’ll need to have at least 10 ‘qualifying years’ of National Insurance Contributions (NICs) to be eligible for a State Pension.
-To get the full State Pension, which is £203.85 a week in the 2023/24 tax year, you’ll need to have at least 35 qualifying years of NICs.
-Find out how much you might get and whether you qualify for a State Pension on the Government website here.
+To get the full new State Pension, which is £221.20 a week in the 2024/25 tax year, you’ll usually need to have at least 35 qualifying years of NICs.
+Find out whether you qualify for a State Pension and how much you’re likely to get on the Government website here.

 You can also request a statement from the Government detailing your National Insurance contributions to date and the number of qualifying years you have built up by calling them on 0300 200 3500 or by filling in their online form – it’s helpful to have your National Insurance number to hand.
 Learn more about the State Pension in our articles How the State Pension works and State Second Pension and SERPS explained.